Informatievlaanderen/VSDS-LDESServer4J/docs/how-to-run.md

 ## Migration to 3.0

 Since the Mongodb implementation got replaced with a PostgreSQL one, a migration path has been provided.
+This migration path is only needed for those who wish to move their 2.x LDES servers to the latest version.

-To enable this, add the following properties to your config:
+To enable this, please first take in the 3.0.0 release and add the following properties to your config:

 ````yaml
 ldes-server: